project-gemmi/gemmi/docs/mol.rst

 * segment ID (columns 73-76) from PDB v2,
 * hybrid-36_ encoding of sequence IDs for sequences longer than 9999 (although we are yet to find an examples for this),
-* hybrid-36_ encoding of serial numbers for more than 99,999 atoms.
+* hybrid-36_ encoding of serial numbers for more than 99,999 atoms,
+* tilde-hetnam extension for extended CCD codes (residue names).

 .. _supported_records: